Deepthi1611/project-pulse/README.md

 ## Description

 This product will serve as tracking tool for projects and portfolio for each GDO and overall organisation.
 This project contains mere backend development of the product.
-## Description

-This product will serve as tracking tool for projects and portfolio for each GDO and overall organisation.
-This project contains mere backend development of the product.